par0-git/sasm/src/vm/README.md

 # src/vm
-## This is the SASM interpreter / VM.
-This parses *SASM byte code* and runs it.
+This part of the code is the interpreter.
+It aims to run SemiAssembly bytecode, compiled or not.